-In order to examine the characteristics of performance degradation, we use the same network (Fig. 8), where we set $P{LAN1}$ to 0.01, $D{LAN1}$ to 0.05 [s], $P{WAN}$ to 0.01 and $D{WAN}$ to 0.05 [s].
-Fig. 11 shows the ratio of the performance degradation as a function of $P{LAN2}$ and $D{LAN2}$ .
-Here, the ratio is defined as the throughput obtained in the analysis in Subsection III-B, divided by the expected throughput shown in Eq.(4) without performance degradation.
-From this figure, when $P{LAN2}$ is about 0.01 and $D{LAN2}$ is about 0.05, performance degradation tends to become large.
+In order to examine the characteristics of performance degradation, we use the same network topology as in Section III, where we set P{LAN1} to 0.01, D{LAN1} to 0.05 [s], P{WAN} to 0.01 and D{WAN} to 0.05 [s].
+Fig. 10 shows the ratio of the performance degradation as a function of P{LAN2} and D{LAN2} .
+Here, the ratio is defined as the throughput obtained in the analysis in Section III, divided by the expected throughput shown in Eq.(4) without performance degradation.
+From this figure, when P{LAN2} is about 0.01 and D{LAN2} is about 0.05, performance degradation tends to become large.
 That is, when the difference of the network congestion level between WAN and LAN2 is small, there is serious performance degradation.
-In such a situation, since the average number of packets stored in the send buffer of the split TCP connection is small, performance degradation frequently takes place.
+In such a situation, since the average number of packets stored in the send buffer of the split TCP connection is small, performance degradation frequently takes place, as explained in Section III.
 The degree of performance degradation is up to about 40% of the expected throughput in this example, which means that we cannot ignore problems caused by splitting the TCP connection.